Home Remedies For Chigger Bites & Prevention Tips

 How Do Chiggers Bite Humans?

 Once chiggers attach themselves to the human body with the help of their claws, they attach their mouth to the skin and inject their saliva.
 The presence of an enzyme in the saliva of chiggers breaks the human cells into liquid form.
 The human body responds to this by hardening the skin cells around the saliva, thus creating a tube via which the chiggers suck on the body fluids.
-Chiggers usually feed on our body for 4 to 5 days before falling off on their own.
+Chiggers usually feed on a host body for 1 to 12 days if they are not scratched off (1).
+However, when it comes to human bodies, they are easily dislodged by scratching and rarely stay attached for more than 48 hours (2).

 Other than the persistent itchy sensation, you may notice other symptoms after a chigger bite.
 Some of them are listed below.